anukat2015/store-utils/readme.md

 Also useful to skip no longer wanted properties or relationships with a certain type.
 Good for store compaction as it rewrites the store file reclaiming space that is sitting empty.

-It uses local .m2 repositories of the Neo4j versions that you provide.
+It uses local dependency copies in `source-deps` and `target-deps`.

 ### Store Copy